mwarning/meshnet-lab/results/README.md

 Notes:

+- under optimal routing strategies, the traffic per node should decline, since the number of pings are constant in this test but the number of nodes increases
 - a low packet arrival rate makes the corresponding traffic result data meaningless (e.g. the complete line data :/)
 - this test is low traffic by design and tries to measure overhead only
 - a few edge cases seem to be revealed